3.4 Electronics & Devices

 Diodes and rectification

 A diode conducts current in one direction.
-In the common constant-voltage-drop model, a silicon diode is ON (a 0.7 V drop, forward) or OFF (open, reverse).
-To analyze, assume a state, solve, and confirm the assumption is consistent (forward current positive, or reverse voltage negative).
+In the common constant-voltage-drop model, a silicon diode is ON (a fixed 0.7 V forward drop) or OFF (open, reverse-biased).
+To analyze, assume a state, solve, and confirm it is consistent (a forward-ON diode must carry positive current; a reverse-OFF diode must have negative terminal voltage).
+If the check fails, flip the assumption and re-solve.

 • Half-wave rectifier: passes one polarity of an AC waveform.